gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 ---------------------------------------------------

-In this tutorial we will use Github for hosting the code, and Github Actions for the Continous integration and delivery pipeline.
-Both services are free of use for public repositories.
+In this tutorial we will use Github for hosting the code, and Github Actions for the Continuous Integration and Continuous Delivery pipeline.
+Both services are free of charge for public repositories.

 You can follow Github's `official documentation`_ for creating the repository.
 Once you create the repository you need to configure the secrets used for deploying the HOP application to AWS:

-1. Open the repository settings
+1. Open the repository settings.
-2. Go to Security -> Secrets -> Actions
+2. Go to Security -> Secrets -> Actions.
 3. You will need to configure three secrets here with the values provided in the post installation steps of the boostrap process.
    * ``AWS_ACCESS_KEY_ID``